Moissanite vs. Diamond

-Moissanite, the second favorite gem after diamond, possesses more brilliance, is durable almost as much as a diamond, and is always conflict-free.
+Moissanite is a stone that is almost as durable as a diamond, and is even more brilliant than it.
+Moreover, moissanite is always conflict-free.
 Ethical and consistent as a result of lab growing, these scintillating stones are affordable too.
+That’s why, at Eternate, we love using moissanite as an alternative.
 Moissanite can give you what diamonds give and offer even more.
-Eternate designs all of the engagement rings with moissanite though any other choice of your gemstone will be provided on demand.
-So let's take a closer look at moissanite and help you decide between diamonds and moissanite.
+We have created this guide for you to take a closer look at moissanite and to help you decide between diamonds and moissanite.

 ORIGIN